 Measure Natural Gas

 The flow of natural gas to a combustion source is easily measured using a thermal mass flow meter.
-This gas often flows in one-inch to six-inch pipe.
+This gas often flows in 1-inch to 6-inch pipe.
 In-line flow bodies can be used for pipe sizes up to four-inch, and insertion style probes are suitable for one-inch pipe and larger.

 Measure Air Flow